COUNCIL ON GRADUATE MEDICAL EDUCATION

 - requests for appeal of an adverse action by a Review Committee; and

-- appeal presentations to an ACGME Appeals Panel.
+- m. appeal presentations to an ACGME Appeals Panel.

 The GMEC must demonstrate effective oversight of the Sponsoring Institutions accreditation through an Annual Institutional Review (AIR).
 This must include: